code-star/codestar-website-react/README.md

 Note: uses [custom-react-scripts](https://medium.com/@kitze/configure-create-react-app-without-ejecting-d8450e96196a) to use HOC for [react-i18next](https://react.i18next.com/overview/getting-started) without ejecting.

 # Developing

 Run `npm start`, which will run `REACT_APP_STAGE=dev react-scripts start`.
 It is imported that REACT_APP_STAGE is set to `dev`, because that switches the API calls to the local mock URLs.
 If REACT_APP_STAGE, it will run with the production URLs.

+# Hosting config

+Only allow https (better SEO, encrypted form data), so set up Cloudflare to use Force HTTPS and HSTS.
+In Cloudflare go to the "Crypto" tab.
+Scroll down to "Always use HTTPS" and change the toggle to "on".

+**NOTE** turning on HSTS is difficult to revert, so discuss in the team first.
+Below that there is the option "HTTP Strict Transport Security (HSTS)".
+Click "Enable HSTS".

+**NOTE** If you need to disable HTTPS on your domain, you must first disable HSTS in your Cloudflare dashboard and wait for the max-age to lapse to guarantee that every browser is aware of this change before you can disable HTTPS.

 # Serverless